fabfoundation/fabfoundation/_posts/2018-06-01-fabricademy-registrations-now-open.markdown

 ## What is Fabricademy?

-[Fabricademy](http://textile-academy.org/join/) is a transdisciplinary course that focuses on the development of new technologies applied in the textile industry, in its broad range of applications, from the fashion industry to the upcoming wearable market.
+<a href="http://textile-academy.org/join/" target="_blank">Fabricademy</a> is a transdisciplinary course that focuses on the development of new technologies applied in the textile industry, in its broad range of applications, from the fashion industry to the upcoming wearable market.

-[Fabricademy](http://textile-academy.org/join/) is a two-phase program that covers 6 months: approximately 3 months of seminars and learning modules plus 3 months focusing on individual in-depth applied project research.
+<a href="http://textile-academy.org/join/" target="_blank">Fabricademy</a> is a two-phase program that covers 6 months: approximately 3 months of seminars and learning modules plus 3 months focusing on individual in-depth applied project research.

 ![](/fabfoundation/uploads/fabrics-sample.png)